curry-scott/Tic-Tac-Toe/pseudo.md

 Load empty board- how do you get it.. function what does function init(){ - initiate create object board.
   }
 create row of 3
 create column of 3
 row and columns creat tiles
-    for row columns and tiles- createElement to create div.
+    for row columns and tiles- createElement to create div (Bootstrap).-- Render

-create an element for current game state create reset button
+create an element for current game state player notification - createElement     --switched with each turn.

-after each play
-update board and tiles
-lock used tiles
-switch player
+create reset button
+  text on button- play game
+  addEventListener- reset button to reset at anytime during the game

 Model

 function to initialize game
-track current state of game by bounting positive number of turns... counter track current state of board to check for wins switch to current player, whos turn it is declare function to check win or tie update list of all possible winning board tile combinations check all winning combos to see if the given combinations/paused tiles in the board array
+current state of game by bounting positive number of turns... counter current state of board to check for wins switch to current player, whos turn it is declare function to check win or tie update list of all possible winning board tile combinations check winning combos to see if the given combinations/paused tiles in the board array

 Controller